vmn1009/Build-yocto-with-IMX-board/Readme.md

 $ repo sync
 ```

-# Image Build
+## Image Build
 i.MX provides a script, imx-setup-release.sh, that simplifies the setup for i.MX machines.
 To use the script, the name of the specific machine to be built for needs to be specified as well as the desired graphical backend:
 ```
 $ DISTRO=fsl-imx-xwayland MACHINE=imx8mm-ddr4-evk source imx-setup-release.sh -b build-myir
 ```
-Note:
+* Prameter:
-    * DISTRO=<distro configuration name> is the distro, which configures the build environment and it is stored in meta-imx/meta-sdk/conf/distro.
+    + DISTRO=<distro configuration name> is the distro, which configures the build environment and it is stored in meta-imx/meta-sdk/conf/distro.
-    * MACHINE=<machine configuration name> is the machine name which points to the configuration file in conf/machine in meta-freescale and meta-imx.
+    + MACHINE=<machine configuration name> is the machine name which points to the configuration file in conf/machine in meta-freescale and meta-imx.
-    -b <build dir> specifies the name of the build directory created by the imx-setup-release.sh script
+    + -b <build dir> specifies the name of the build directory created by the imx-setup-release.sh script

-Note that (This is important):
+* Note that (This is important):
-    The default configuration file of Yocto will utilize all CPU cores to fetch, compile the recipes when building the image on your machine.
+    > The default configuration file of Yocto will utilize all CPU cores to fetch, compile the recipes when building the image on your machine.
 Consequently, your machine may become very hot and overloaded.
 To mitigate this, you can modify the number of CPU cores used by excuting the following command:

 ```
 $cd ~/imx-yocto-bsp/build-myir/conf
 $vim local.conf
 $PARALLEL_MAKE = "-j${your core number}"
 ```
-# Building an image
+## Building an image
 ```
 $ bitbake imx-image-core
 ```